mongodb/charts-embedding-examples/c-sharp/README.md

        copied from Charts
     - `~REPLACE~EMBEDDING_SIGNING_KEY` with the Embedding Signing key you obtained above

+4. Optionally, set the following variables in the same file:
+    - `expiryTime` to configure the period of validity for the token (if not set, the token lasts one day)
+    - `FILTER_DOCUMENT` if you want to apply an additional filter to the chart (e.g. "`{ foo: { $gt: 10 }}`")
+    - `autoRefreshTime` if you want the chart to automatically refresh at a predetermined interval.
+Note that the entire chart must be reloaded with a new token before the validity period expires.

-4. Open the *wwwroot\index.html* file (client-side code), and replace:
+5. Open the *wwwroot\index.html* file (client-side code), and replace:
     - `~REPLACE~CHART_ID` with the value of the *id* parameter from the IFRAME snippet you copied from Charts

-5. Launch the application to access the page in your browser.
+6. Launch the application to access the page in your browser.
 You should see the chart embedded within the sample page.

 Next Steps